 I have a wall hook that's just the right height to hang shirts or costume capes from, but my bookshelf corner is also very handy.

-Since I did a vampire-collection tableau in my last doll post, here's a picture of Calico with all of my Frankenmonsters so far, plus Wizard Dedwin as her resident scientist.
+Since I did a vampire-collection tableau in a recent post, here's a picture of Calico with all of my Frankenmonsters so far, plus Wizard Dedwin as her resident scientist.
 I have other scientists, but I didn't think my LEGO and Playmobil scientists would be required for this tableau.

 This was a good enough composition, but this next arrangement most ideally utilizes Calico as the missing link between the blue, red, and green Frankenmonsters.
 With everything placed this way, Frankie and Dedwin perfectly transition between the green and red, and the colors all stem off of Calico nicely the way this is laid out.